 Prince Chengshi was succeeded by his son Shan 鱓, who is known as Earl Zhuang of Quwo 曲沃莊伯 (r.
 732-717).
 Earl Zhuang attempted a second time to usurp the throne of Jin and killed Marquis Xiao, but he had to return to Quwo without success.
 Marquis Xiao was succeeded by his son Prince Xi 郄, who is known as Marquis E 晉鄂侯 (r.
 724-718).
 His early death instigated Earl Zhuang to a new attempt to occupy the throne of Jin.
 This time King Ping of Zhou 周平王 (r.
 770-720 BCE) ordered the duke of Guo 虢 to defend the institutional order in the state of Jin, and again, Earl Zhuang was forced to withdraw to Quwo.
 Marquis E was succeeded by his son Prince Guang 光, who is known as Marquis Ai 晉哀侯 (r.
 718-710).
 The Earl of Quwo also died and was succeeded by his son Cheng 稱, who is posthumously known as Duke Wu of Quwo 曲沃武公 (r.
 717-677).

-In 661 Duke Xian conquered the fiefs of Huo 霍, Wei 魏 and Geng 耿 that had belonged to side branches of the ruling dynasty of Jin.
-He confirmed Prince Shengcheng as lord of Quwo and granted the fief of Geng to Zhao Su 趙夙 and the fief of Wei to Bi Wan 畢萬.
-Both Shi Wei and Bu Yan 卜偃 warned the duke to bestow such honours upon them.
-These positions would enable them to challenge the rule of the lords of Jin one day.
+In 661 Duke Xian conquered the states of Huo 霍, Wei 魏, and Geng 耿 that had belonged to side branches of the ruling dynasty of Jin.
+He confirmed Prince Shengcheng as lord of Quwo and granted the territory of Geng to Zhao Su 趙夙 and the territory of Wei to Bi Wan 畢萬.
+Both Shi Wei and Bu Yan 卜偃 warned the duke to bestow such honours upon them because these positions might enable them to challenge the rule of the lords of Jin one day.
 Duke Xian also entrusted his heir apparent with the supreme command of the campaign against the Red Di tribes 赤狄 of Dongshan 東山, which was not appropriate according to traditional customs, as Li Ke 里克 explained to the duke.
-Shortly later the duke for the first time attacked the state of Guo.
-In 655 the army of Jin conquered Guo, and then the small fief of Yu 虞.
+Shortly later, the duke for the first time attacked the state of Guo.
+In 655, the army of Jin conquered Guo, and then the small state of Yu 虞.

 When Duke Xian planned to nominate Prince Xiqi heir apparent, his mother secretly intrigued against the actual heir apparent, Prince Shensheng, and machinated that he offered poisoned meat to his father, the Duke.
 The Duke knew of these machinations and offered his son to flee to another country, but Prince Shensheng refused and committed suicide.
-Prince Chong'er and Prince Wuyi thereupon fled to their fiefs and had them fortified.
+Prince Chong'er and Prince Wuyi thereupon fled to their territories and fortified them.
 Prince Chong'er was not able to defend his town because his retainers were not loyal, and fled to the Di tribes, where his mother came from.
-Shortly after Qu fell, and Prince Wuyi also escaped to the Di tribes, yet he was urged to flee to Liang 梁, a town in the vicinity of the state of Qin that Duke Xian of Jin would surely not dare to attack.
+Shortly after, Qu fell and Prince Wuyi also escaped to the Di tribes, yet he was urged to flee to Liang 梁, a town in the vicinity of the state of Qin that Duke Xian of Jin would surely not dare to attack.
 When Jin attacked the Di tribes, they successfully defended themselves in the battle of Niesang 齧桑.

 When Jin was affected by a draught, the duke of Qin willingly sent grain, yet a year later, when Qin needed grain, Duke Hui of Jin refused to send relief.
-The two states therefore battled at Hanyuan 韓原, and Duke Hui was captured but soon released because his sister was a wife of Duke Mu of Qin.
+Qin therefore attacked Jin and defeated it at Hanyuan 韓原.
+Duke Hui was captured but soon released because his sister was a wife of Duke Mu of Qin.
 Back in Jin, Duke Hui suspected his ministers of conspiring with Prince Chong'er, and ordered to kill him, yet his brother heard of the plot, left the Di tribes an escaped to Qi in the far east.
 The son of Duke Hui, Prince Yu 圉, was sent to Qin as a hostage.
 When his father fell ill, the Prince left Qin and returned to Jin, where he was enthroned as Duke Huai 晉懷公 (r.
 637).

-When several feudal states besieged the state of Song 宋, this small state asked Jin for support.
+When several regional states besieged the state of Song 宋, this small state asked Jin for support.
 Duke Wen assembled three divisions that attacked the states of Wei 衛 and Cao 曹, so that the king of Chu 楚, their mighty protector, withdrew his forces from the siege of Song.
-Duke Wen was also able to establish alliances with Qi and Zheng 鄭 and in 632 defeated the army of Chu, which was commanded by general Ziyu 子玉, in the battle of Chengpu 城濮.
+Duke Wen was also able to establish alliances (meng 盟) with Qi and Zheng 鄭 and in 632 defeated in the battle of Chengpu 城濮 the army of Chu which were commanded by general Ziyu 子玉.
 The king of Zhou also bestowed the title of hegemonial lord (bo 伯, i.e. ba) upon Duke Wen, and all regional rulers (zhuhou 諸侯) swore allegiance to him.
-He assembled the feudal lords at Wen 溫, and later at Jiantu 踐土, to pay homage to King Xiang of Zhou.
-In 630 Jin and Qin attacked Zheng for its support of the state of Chu.
+He assembled the regional rulers at Wen 溫, and later at Jiantu 踐土, to pay homage to King Xiang of Zhou.
+In 630, Jin and Qin attacked Zheng for its support of the state of Chu.

-Two years later Duke Jing died.
-He was succeeded by his son Prince Shouman 壽曼 who is known as Duke Li 晉厲公 (r.
+Two years later, Duke Jing died.
+He was succeeded by his son Prince Shouman 壽曼, who is known as Duke Li 晉厲公 (r.
 581-573).
-During his rule the feudal lords commonly attacked and defeated Qin.
+During his rule the regional rulers unfied in an alliance and attacked and defeated Qin.
 The "Three lords of Xi" (San Xi 三郤: Xi Qi 郤錡, Xi Chou 郤犨 and Xi Zhi 郤至) killed Bo Zong 伯宗, a loyal and straightforwardly speaking minister of the duke.
 Duke Li personally commanded the expedition against the state of Zheng that sided with Chu.
-The army of Chu was defeated at Yanling 鄢陵, the King Gong of Chu 楚共王 (r.
+The army of Chu was defeated at Yanling 鄢陵, and King Gong of Chu 楚共王 (r.
 591-560) suffered a wound.
-Duke Li at that moment seemed to have revived the former hegemony of Jin over the other feudal states.
+Duke Li at that moment seemed to have revived the former hegemony of Jin over the other regional states.

 Duke Li wanted to get rid of the house of Xi and sent out Luan Shu 欒書 and Xun Yan 荀偃 to have the lords of Xi executed, but Luan Shu intrigued against the Duke and his minion Xu Tong 胥童, arrested the Duke and killed Xu Tong.
 The Duke died a few days later.
 Prince Zhou 周 (or Jiu 糾), a son of Duke Xiang, was enthroned.
 He is known as Duke Dao 晉悼公 (r.
 573-558).

-Duke Dao assembled the feudal lords at Jize 雞澤.
+Duke Dao assembled the regional rulers at Jize 雞澤.
 He made use of a handful of competent advisors that supported him to retain the ancient power of the state of Jin.
 Among these supporters was Wei Jiang 魏絳.
-The chronicles also say that Shi Kuang 師曠 suggested to him to exert a rule of humankindness and righteousness.
+The chronicles also say that Shi Kuang 師曠 suggested to him to exert a rule of benevolence and righteousness.
 It is not known if this is the same person to whom authorship of a book on birds (the Qinjing 禽經) is attributed.
-The six ministers commander lead the joint armies of the feudal lords to attack the state of Qin that was defeated.
+The six ministers-commander led the joint armies of the regional rulers to attack the state of Qin and defeated it.

 Duke Ping was succeeded by his son Prince Yi 夷, who is known as Duke Zhao 晉昭公 (r.
-532-526), and then by the latter's son Prince Qubing 去病, known as Duke Qing 晉頃公 (r.
+532-526), the latter by Prince Qubing 去病, known as Duke Qing 晉頃公 (r.
 526-512).
-The six ministers commander had meanwhile become so strong that they performed the duties of a hegemonial lord and pacified the disturbances in the royal house of Zhou after the death of King Jing 周景王 (r.
-545-521) and enthroned King Jing 周敬王 (r.
-520-476).
+The six ministers-commander had meanwhile become so strong that they took over the duties of a hegemonial lord and pacified the disturbances in the royal house of Zhou after the death of King Jing 周景王 (r.
+545-521) by bringing King Jing 周敬王 (r.
+520-476) to the throne.
 Viscount Xian of Fan was also asked to regulate political matters in the state of Lu 魯, where Viscount Ping of Ji 季平子 was ruling for Duke Zhao 魯昭公 (r.
 542-510).
-The six ministers commander also eliminated the house of Qi Xi 祁傒 whose members had served several dukes as chief counselors.
+The six ministers-commander also eliminated the house of Qi Xi 祁傒 whose members had served several dukes as chief counsellors.